-Yesterday Liubava Moreva, UNESCO Programme Specialist on Culture, spoke of the fundamental role culture and creative activity play in achieving sustainable development.
+Yesterday Liubiana Moreva spoke of the fundamental role culture and creative activity play in achieving sustainable development.
 I wish to look at ways government policy and financial strategies can maximise this impact - to boost innovation, to nurture intercultural dialogue, to strengthen civil society as well as bringing economic return.